 When it comes to maintaining a healthy garden, moss can be a real pain in the grass.

-Typically found in damp or shady locations, these dense, greeny clumps of matted mess can be a real blemish to an otherwise beautiful lawn.
+Typically found in damp or shady locations, a dense green clump of moss can be a real blemish to an otherwise beautiful lawn.

-Think of it as a beer stain on a dark suit – it won’t ruin the whole thing completely but you know it’s there and you could definitely do without it.
+Think of it like a beer stain on a dark suit - it won't ruin the whole thing completely, but you know it's there and you could definitely do without it.